-(86 percent) followed adequate medical supply storage and management protocols.
-As shown in Figure 1, one clinic's storage room for bulk medical supplies was not orderly, making it difficult to easily identify supplies; the room was cluttered and some supplies were stored on the floor (MIT 5.107).

-Inspectors found that six of the seven clinics

-Inspectors examined emergency response bags to determine if the bags were inspected daily and inventoried monthly, and whether they contained all essential items; bags were compliant in six of the seven clinical locations where they were stored (86 percent).
+- Inspectors found that six of the seven clinics (86 percent) followed adequate medical supply storage and management protocols.
+As shown in Figure 1, one clinic's storage room for bulk medical supplies was not orderly, making it difficult to easily identify supplies; the room was cluttered and some supplies were stored on the floor (MIT 5.107). - Inspectors examined emergency response bags to storage room determine if the bags were inspected daily and inventoried monthly, and whether they contained all essential items; bags were compliant in six of the seven clinical locations where they were stored (86 percent).
 While medical staff timely inspected and inventoried all emergency response bags, one bag did not contain a required non-rebreather oxygen mask (MIT 5.111).